 Trauma, stress, and anxiety can take a toll on both you and your dog.
 Understanding how these emotions affect your body can help relieve feelings of guilt and shame, and pave the way for healing in your relationship with yourself and your dog.

 This is part 2 of Kathy’s interview with Marika, a Dancing Hearts Certified Partnership Coach.

 In this episode, Marika will help us understand the importance of letting our bodies feel in order to achieve healing and begin to heal the relationship with ourselves, which is the most important relationship we have.

 Marika also talks about the effect of regular exercise on our bodies to allow us to feel a sense of peace and discusses some important details on our vagus nerve, which is our muscle that will help us to be more resilient when things get tough and the stress level gets high.
-It’s this stress that gets us stuck, and we have a hard time healing our reactivity loop.

 Learn more about Marika in her bio below.